puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 For example to match on a string with a newline in it:

     facts { value = "first line\nsecondline" }

+However if you wanted to match the literal `\n` set of characters, and not have it translated to a newline, you could do:

+    facts { value = 'first line\nstill on first line' }

 #### Booleans